respondcreate/django-versatileimagefield/README.md

 The `crop` Sizer is super-useful for creating images at a specific size/aspect-ratio however, sometimes you want the 'crop centerpoint' to be somewhere other than the center of a particular image.
 In fact, the initial inspiration for `django-versatileimagefield` came as a result of tackling this very problem.

 PIL's [`ImageOps.fit`](http://pillow.readthedocs.org/en/latest/reference/ImageOps.html#PIL.ImageOps.fit) method (by [Kevin Cazabon](http://www.cazabon.com/)) is what powers the image manipulation of `crop` Sizer and it takes an optional keyword argument, `centering`, which expects a 2-tuple comprised of floats which are less than 0 and greater than 1.
 These two values together form a cartesian-like coordinate system that dictates where to center the crop (examples: `(0, 0)` will crop to the top left corner, `(0.5, 0.5)` will crop to the center and `(1, 1)` will crop to the bottom right corner).

+> ### NOTE ###
+> At present, only the `crop` Sizer leverages PPOI to while creating images but a `VersatileImageField` makes its PPOI value available to ALL its attached Filters and Sizers.
+Get creative!

 ### The PPOIField ###